ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

 All available connection parameters are defined as properties in the `YdbConnectionStringBuilder`.

-Here is a list of parameters that can be specified in the ConnectionString:
+Here is a list of parameters that can be specified in the connection string:

 | Parameter         | Description                                                                                         | Default Value |
 |-------------------|-----------------------------------------------------------------------------------------------------|---------------|